Skip to main content

 Our legal guidance is an important aspect of our work and provides support to our prosecutors to make effective decisions which are compliant with the Code for Crown Prosecutors in all cases, thereby helping to ensure the delivery of justice.
 Crown Prosecutors to whom the decision-making function is delegated need to be given the clearest possible guidance about the legal test that they must apply when making charging decisions or reviewing cases.
 The police, who apply the Code when exercising an important discretion as to whether to bring a case to the attention of the Crown Prosecutors for a charging decision, also need guidance to ensure a fair and consistent approach to these difficult and sensitive cases.

-After the consultation closing date, we will consider every individual response received.
-A summary of the consultation responses and the final version of the revised guidance will be published on the CPS website in accordance with the Government's guidelines.
+After the consultation closing date, we considered every individual response received.
+A summary of the consultation responses and the final version of the revised guidance have been published on the CPS website in accordance with the Government's guidelines.

 Consultation content